JoshuaFeinglass/Digit_Tracking_and_Recognition/README.md

 # Instructions
+## General
 Make sure there is plenty of light in the room (preferable a light behind the camera shining forward) and that there aren't too many edges in the background (including your face/head).
 Run 'python demo.py' in the command line.
 Hold your hand in front of the camera for a few seconds until you see a new black and white frame pop up that indicates the design has entered tracking mode.
 Draw a digit on the black frame (the perpective is reversed in the program so you can draw the same way you would on a sheet of paper).
-After 150 frames (~5 seconds), the image that was fed into the classifier will be shown to you with a prediction label on it.
+After 180 frames (~5 seconds), the image that was fed into the classifier will be shown to you with a prediction label on it.

+## For TX 2 Demo (DL COE Project)
+Same as above, but run 'python3 tx_demo.py'.
+This version is tailored for the board (I initially developed the project on my computer to be able to work more quickly).
+This version allows the user to draw for only 90 frames since the frame rate is much slower on the board.
+Make sure your hand doesn't take up too much space in the frame by sitting back a ways.

 # Motivations
 The MNIST dataset contains handwritten digits 0 through 9 and is frequently used to test proposed methods.
 Finger movements like writing are very precise as opposed to hand gestures which have a higher variance between examples and users.
 This project will show how two seemlingly dissimilar problems can be framed in way such that knowledge from a easier problem, like recognizing handwritten digits, can be leveraged to tackle a more difficult one, like recognizing digits drawn through hand gestures.